edoardottt/scilla/README.md

 - `make linux` builds 32 and 64 bit binaries for Linux, and writes them to the build subfolder.

-- `make all` builds for all platforms and architectures, and writes the resulting binaries to the build subfolder.

-- `make remod` update the go.mod

 - `make clean` clears out the build subfolder.

 - `make test` runs the tests.